21 Hours Fasting | Benefits | Risks and Tips

 3. Problems with the digestive system

-The reduction in food consumption associated with fasting may have a severe impact on your digestion, resulting in constipation and other side effects.
+The reduced food consumption associated with fasting may severely impact your digestion, resulting in constipation and other side effects.

 Furthermore, dietary modifications may result in bloating and diarrhea.

-It is critical to maintaining adequate hydration while engaging in fasting.
-Choose foods that are high in nutrients and fiber to help prevent constipation and diarrhea.
+It is critical to maintain adequate hydration while engaging in fasting.
+Choose foods high in nutrients and fiber to help prevent constipation and diarrhea.

 4. Mood swings